Multidimensional Scaling in the Poincare Disk: Abstract

 \section{Abstract}

-Multidimensional scaling (MDS) is a class of projective algorithms traditionally used to produce two- or three-dimensional visualizations of datasets consisting of multidimensional objects or interobject distances.
-Recently, metric MDS has been applied to the problems of graph embedding for the purpose of approximate encoding of edge or path costs using node coordinates in metric space.
-Several authors have also pointed out that for data with an inherent hierarchical structure, hyperbolic target space may be a more suitable choice for accurate embedding than Euclidean space.
-In this paper we present the theory and the implementation details of MDS-PD, a metric MDS algorithm designed specifically for the Poincar\'{e} disk model of the hyperbolic plane.
-Our construction is based on an approximate hyperbolic line search and exemplifies some of the particulars that need to be addressed when applying iterative optimization methods in a hyperbolic space model.
-MDS-PD can be used both as a visualization tool and as an embedding algorithm.
-We provide several examples to illustrate the utility of MDS-PD.
+Multidimensional scaling (MDS) is a class of projective algorithms traditionally used in \emph{Euclidean space} to produce two- or three-dimensional visualizations of datasets of multidimensional points or point distances.
+More recently however, several authors have pointed out that for certain datasets, \emph{hyperbolic target space} may provide a better fit than Euclidean space. \\In this paper we develop PD-MDS, a metric MDS algorithm designed specifically for the Poincar\'e disk (PD) model of the hyperbolic plane.
+Emphasizing the importance of \emph{proceeding from first principles} in spite of the availability of various black box optimizers, our construction is based on an elementary hyperbolic line search and reveals numerous particulars that need to be carefully addressed when implementing this as well as more sophisticated iterative optimization methods in a hyperbolic space model.

-\section{INTRODUCTION}
+\section{Introduction}

-Metric multidimensional scaling (MDS) \citep{carroll-arabie,leeuw-heiser,cox-cox,BorgGroenen2005} is a class of algorithms that take as input some or all of the inter-object distances (\emph{pair dissimilarities}) for $n$ objects and produce as output a \emph{point configuration} of $n$ points specified by their coordinates in a chosen $d$-dimensional \emph{target space}.
+Metric multidimensional scaling (MDS) \cite{cox-cox,BorgGroenen2005} is a class of algorithms that take as input some or all of the inter-object distances (\emph{pair dissimilarities}) for $n$ objects and produce as output a \emph{point configuration} of $n$ points specified by their coordinates in a chosen $d$-dimensional \emph{target space}.

 The goal is to return the point configuration whose inter-point distances in the $d$-dimensional space match as closely as possible the original input distances.
 Usually, this goal is pursued by minimizing a scalar badness-of-fit \emph{objective function} defined for an arbitrary $n$-point configuration in the target space; ideally, the output of an MDS algorithm should be the configuration that achieves the global minimum of the objective function.

 If the target space dimension is $2$ or $3$, the output configuration can be graphically represented, which makes MDS a visualization tool seeking to preserve the input distances as faithfully as possible, thus clustering the objects in the target space by similarity.
 More generally, for a given dimension $d$, metric multidimensional scaling can be used to \emph{embed} an\emph{ }input\emph{ }set of dissimilarities of the original objects into a $d$-dimensional metric space.